dichev/toolbox/README.md

 ```

-Here is example how to made very simple command:
+Here is an example of how to make a basic command:
 ```javascript
 #!/usr/bin/env node
 'use strict';